 Under Utah law aggravated robbery is defined as:

 What possible consequences could you face if found guilty?

 Aggravated robbery is a first-degree felony and it will go on your record permanently.
 If convicted you could face five years to life in prison and up to a $10,000 fine.
 When in court, the judge takes many factors into consideration before passing a sentence.
 These factors are known as aggravating and mitigating factors.
 Aggravating factors are the circumstances of the crime that would make the consequences more severe.
 Mitigating factors are the circumstances that would make the consequences less severe.
 These factors are defined in guidelines given by the Utah Sentencing Commission and can be used to determine your sentence.

 According to the Utah Sentencing Commission, Aggravating factors can include:

 Mitigating factors can include:

 Do not allow yourself to be given undue consequences.
 You will need serious litigators who have substantial experience and are experts in criminal law.
-Call our law offices today in Salt Lake City at 801-451-9555 or click here to visit our website and request a free case evaluation.
-Let Jardine Law build you the best defense to protect your rights and your future.
+Call our law offices today in Salt Lake City at 801-350-3506 or contact us and request a free case evaluation.
+Let Jardine Law Offices P.C. build you the best defense to protect your rights and your future.